vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 The reason I had trouble in getting a seemingly trival task accomplished using _gn_ was because I did not understand `action` and `template` in depth.
 I sort of could infer the roles of `action` and `template` function blocks.
-The former is used by the build tool during the build whereas the latter is used by _gn_ itself to generate build files for _ninja_.
-I was trying to install dependencies using _conan_ in a _action_ block; since that action is not executed until build time, the subsequent step to retrieve `pkg-config` info from those dependencies would fail (since the _action_ never ran).
+The former is used by the _ninja_ during the build whereas the latter is used by _gn_ itself to generate build files for _ninja_.
+I was trying to install dependencies using _conan_ in an _action_ block; since that action is not executed until build time, the subsequent step to retrieve `pkg-config` info from those dependencies would fail (since the _action_ never ran).
 This became apparent after [reading this thread](^2) about the difference between `action` and `exec_script`.

 > [!TIP]\